eaoliver/i-am-developer/README.md

 ## Limitations

 I chose not to integrate LaTeX's bibliography functionality into the class.
-Instead I hand format my publications, which are no longer being expanded.
+Instead I hand format my publications.
 Those actively publishing and adding new entries may wish to invest the time to incorporate [BibTeX](https://www.bibtex.org/) support.